zoracam/zoracam/privacy-policy-en.md

 - App Usage Data: Including usage frequency, feature usage, and crash reports for app optimization.
 Collected anonymously (cannot be linked to personal identity).

 ### 1.3 Information We Don't Collect
-- **Zorya Camera has no user registration system**, so we don't store any personal user information.
+- **zoracam has no user registration system**, so we don't store any personal user information.
 - **We don't upload your photos or videos**.
 - **We don't analyze or collect facial data**.
 - **We don't collect your location information**.